Kingston, Moray: History

-Kingston's past includes a large shipbuilding industry started in the 18th century.
-This utilised the enormous amount of timber from the local surrounding forests.
-In 1829, some of the village homes were lost in the great flood, the "Muckle Spate".
+Kingston's past includes a large shipbuilding industry started in the 18th century by two men from Kingston upon Hull, who named the village after their home town.
+The shipbuilding industry used an enormous amount of timber from the local surrounding forests.

+The shipbuilding industry died off partly due to wooden ships being replaced by iron ones.

+Furthermore, the course of the River Spey was always changing, bringing stones down river and silting up the shipbuilding areas.
+In 1829, some of the village homes were lost in a great flood, the "Muckle Spate".

 Nature

 Because of the dolphins, salmon, otters, osprey, seals and numerous waterfowl and other birds to be seen in the area, Kingston attracts birdwatchers and other nature enthusiasts.
 In addition to the Speyside Way, there are footpaths along the Lein, Burnside, the Browlands towards the village of Garmouth, the Spey Viaduct, and the local stone beaches.
 The Garmouth & Kingston Golf Club is located between the two villages.